 While many of the side effects listed above can look alarming, it’s worth remembering that most people who use sertraline either experience no side effects at all, or light, transient side effects that disappear as they become accustomed to the medication.

-Sertraline is one of the most common, widely used antidepressants in the world, with more than 37 million prescriptions in the US alone.
 For the vast majority of users, it’s a safe, effective and important medication that provides real benefits.

 However, in addition to the side effects listed above, sertraline can potentially have drug interactions with a wide range of other medications and substances, like combining alcohol and sertraline, monoamine oxidase inhibitors (MAOIs), nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, or even St. John's Wort.